Certainty Blog

 Sustainability

 Sustainability is becoming a core business strategy, not just a regulatory requirement.
 Companies are integrating RBT with sustainability initiatives to manage environmental risks and create value.
-For instance, using life cycle assessments, businesses can innovate in product design to reduce their carbon footprint.
+For instance, using life cycle assessments, businesses can innovate in product design to reduce their carbon footprint while maintaining compliance with quality standards such as ISO 9001 and ISO 14001.

 Certainty’s Role

-Certainty provides innovative solutions for implementing RBT, enhancing your quality assurance processes, and ensuring compliance with global standards.
-Our customizable form builder, corrective action delegation, notification system, and the entirety of our tool help enterprises navigate the complexities of risk management and achieve their quality goals.
+Certainty provides innovative solutions for implementing RBT, enhancing your quality assurance processes, and ensuring compliance with global standards such as ISO 9001, IATF 16949, AS9100, and FDA QSR.
+Our customizable form builder, corrective action delegation, notification system, and the entirety of our platform help QA Managers, Quality Engineers, and Plant Managers navigate the complexities of risk management—replacing paper-based risk registers with digital workflows that improve audit completion rates, reduce time to resolution, and deliver cross-site comparability.

 And now, with Certainty’s AI features, unlock automation throughout your entire risk-management process.
-Whether it be quickly and accurately completing internal audits and inspections, Enhanced checklist insights, or enterprise-wide AI-enhanced analytics, Certainty AI is advancing risk management.
+Whether it be quickly and accurately completing internal audits and inspections, enhanced checklist insights, or enterprise-wide AI-enhanced analytics that surface non-conformance trends and COPQ drivers, Certainty AI is advancing risk management.

 Book a call with our team today to learn how Certainty can support your risk management program.